 Inspections on properties are carried out when either -

-- we have received a concern regarding the property
+- we have received a concern about the property

 - the exterior is in visibly poor condition